openmrs/openmrs-book-guide/troubleshooting.md

 It is possible to run OpenMRS in a separate database instance than the one already existing on your system \(for example, to run OpenMRS Standalone on a system where MySQL is already installed\).
 To do so, you must first ensure that the new database instance is running on a different port.

 Then, ensure that you are connecting to MySQL via TCP/IP instead of using the same UNIX socket as the existing instance.
-The easiest way to do this is to use127.0.0.1 instead oflocalhost in the connection string.
-An alternative is to add&server.port=XXXXto the value ofconnection.urlin theopenmrs-runtime.propertiesfile, whereXXXX is the port used by the OpenMRS MySQL instance.
+The easiest way to do this is to use **127.0.0.1** instead of **localhost** in the connection string.
+An alternative is to add **&server.port=XXXX** to the value of **connection.url** in the **openmrs-runtime.properties** file, where **XXXX** is the port used by the OpenMRS MySQL instance.

-For example, if the MySQL instance used by OpenMRS is running on port4242, theopenmrs-runtime.propertiesfile should include one of the following lines:
+For example, if the MySQL instance used by OpenMRS is running on port **4242**, the **openmrs-runtime.properties** file should include one of the following lines:

 ```
 connection.url=jdbc:mysql://127.0.0.1:4242/openmrs?autoReconnect=true&sessionVariables=storage_engine=InnoDB&useUnicode=true&characterEncoding=UTF-8